delta3d/delta3d/trunk/delta3d/readme.txt

       Overwrite any files with the ones from the patch.

    3. Follow instructions for the patch with its readme.
+      Make sure you set the environment variable QMAKESPEC to
+      %QTDIR%\mkspecs\win32-msvc.net

    4. After many many hours, it should be all compiled up and happy.
       Qt is now built with MSVC!